sistemasnegros/api-hex-arch-express-types/README.md

 ## About <a name = "about"></a>

-This project contains an example of hexagonal architecture
+Project contains an example of hexagonal architecture

 ## Tree Project <a name = "tree_project"></a>